 A notary public is a licensed public officer and qualified lawyer primarily concerned with the authentication and certification of signatures and documents for use abroad.
 A notary verifies, authenticates and records deeds, documents and facts for cross-border transactions performing a function in international trade and business.

 Notarial certification is sometimes called “notarisation”.
 Often it is sufficient that a Notary witnesses a signature then certifies that the signature on a document is genuine.
-A Notary also helps where some countries require further formalities, such as obtaining an apostille from the Foreign Office or legalisation at a foreign embassy.
+A Notary also helps where some countries require further formalities, such as obtaining an apostille from the Foreign, Commonwealth & Development Office or legalisation at a foreign embassy.
 In addition a notary may also certify copies and translations of documents.

 Corona virus update – I continue to offer a service while taking into account the Government’s social distancing advice.
 The Legalisation Office of the Foreign Office which issues apostilles is open.
 For all appointments the government’s social distancing rules apply.
 You would need to sign while watched from a safe distance.
 For example you could sign inside your car while watched by a notary from outside the car.
 Alternatively weather permitting our meeting can take place outdoors.
 All Powers of Attorney need to be witnessed in person.
-Witnessing by video is not generally recommended by the English Notaries Society.
+Witnessing by video is not generally recommended as best practice by the English Notaries Society.
 I can arrange witnesses but for the witnesses protection their signing will take place outdoors.
 Please get in touch if you need advice in this special situation.

 Paul Gittins is a fully qualified Notary Public, based in Cambridge, with clients in Cambourne, Ely, Royston and Huntingdon, UK.